-The Industry Supply Group manages decisions relating to the supply chain process.
-Specifically, they monitor quality assurance and rules around labelling, packaging and the export of kiwifruit.
+The Industry Supply Group manages decisions relating to the global supply chain process.
+Specifically, they monitor quality assurance and rules around labelling, packaging, and the export of kiwifruit.
 ISG also help in the negotiation of industry wide commercial contracts relating to supply chain activities.
+ISG has 3 Grower reps, 6 Zespri reps, and 13 Supply Entity reps.